 where

 and $x=v_2/v_1$.

-\section{Axion properties}
+\section{Axion Properties}

-Axions are pseudo-Goldstone bosons which acquire a small mass due to the QCD instantons.
-The effective effects of instantons after QCD phase transition can be seen as a mixing between axions and pions which are suppressed by the PQ symmetry breaking scale therefore we have:
+The axion is a pseudo-Goldstone boson which acquires a small mass from QCD instanton effects.
+The QCD instanton effects after the QCD phase transition can be seen as a mixing between the axion and the pion with a suppression factor which is the symmetry breaking scale factor $f_a$:

 where $f_{\pi}$ is the pion decay constant.
-The axion non gravity couplings with standard model particles can be catalogued as two pieces: one is directly due to the ABJ anomaly term and the second one is due to mixing with pions.
+The couplings of the axion with the standard model particles can be catalogued into two types: one is due to the ABJ term and the other one is due to mixing.
 The couplings are suppressed by the symmetry breaking scale $f_a$ as well.
-For example, the axions couple to the photons and fermions as following:
+For example, the axion couples to the photon and to the standard model fermions as following: